Rel Primer: Basic Syntax

 can do much more.

-does not have to be a boolean formula, that is, it can have arity greater than 0.
+Expr does not have to be a formula, that is, its value can be a relation whose arity is greater than 0.

 // read query